Our Just Be Kind Slimming Pets Vets

 I am passionate about helping owners with their pets.
-I am a practising GP vet based in the UK, pet owner, mother and army wife, and I fully understand the strength of the human-animal bond.
+I am a practising GP vet based in the UK, a pet owner, a mother and a forces wife, and I fully understand the strength of the human-animal bond.
 I choose to only consult as I love it and I am fascinated by owners and their love for their pets as I relate to all of it!

 My journey as a Just Be Kind Slimming Pets vet came from a passion to help owners with their overweight pets.
 We are an army family and we were posted abroad for 7 years.
 It meant moving home every 2 years with 4 children, dogs, cats, guinea pigs and even a chicken Coco who lived in 4 different countries with us as we loved her so much!

 Upon returning to the UK after 7 years away, I was struck by how obese the pet population had become and how owners were overfeeding their pets out of love.
 After one particularly emotional day where I had to put 4 dogs to sleep for either being too overweight that they couldn’t get up, or obesity related issues such as cancer; I returned to my family and vowed to do something about this crisis as it really affected me.